gatsbyjs/gatsby/docs/docs/building-in-the-enterprise.md

 **Challenge 1: Requirements to integrate with in-house tooling.** Some enterprises require integration with concerns such as those listed above.

-A somewhat complete list of potential areas that may have in-house, standard solutions: auth, SSO, error logging, deployments, staging, hosting, security, CDN, middleware (data fetching), analytics, and internationalization/localization.
+A somewhat complete list of potential areas that may have in-house, standard solutions: authentication, SSO, error logging, deployments, staging, hosting, security, CDN, middleware (data fetching), analytics, and internationalization/localization.

 These requirements tend to be in place to enable enable marketing, security, analytics, and operations teams to function effectively.